 Different Department staff are responsible for various aspects of the test.
-Direct questions to one of the persons or offices listed on the following page.
+Direct questions to one of the persons or offices listed below.

 Do not discuss test questions or other specific test content via e-mail.
 This is a violation of security, as stated on page 6.
 Questions about scoring should be addressed by telephone.